perlin-network/wavelet-bin/README.md

 ## Quickstart

 To test Wavelet on a local cluster, run the following commands in 2 terminals.
+Wavelet requires a minimum of 2 nodes to be connected with each other at all times.

 ```shell
 [terminal 1] > ./wavelet --port 3000 --db.path testdb_1 --api.port 9000